jameshughes89/cs102/src/site/asn1.rst

     * Do not forget about the ``countryContinent`` map

 #.
 Write a private method called ``expandCapacity`` that will double the size of the ``Country`` array used for holding reference to the countries
+    * Always double the size of the array

 #.
 Create a ``remove`` method that removes a ``Country`` object from the ``catalogue`` based on the parameterized country name
     * Remember to keep track of the size